Visit Windsor Castle for Free - Saving £18.50!

 How to get there:

-- Simply show your London Pass and travelcard combo to the conductor to board a train at Paddington for Slough and change at Slough for a train to Windsor
+- Travelling from London Paddington: board a train for Slough and change at Slough for a train to Windsor & Eton Central

 Make the most of your London Pass: